 My father, Harry Haslam and I at Cypress Creek – Jasper County, SC.
 My fist solo heavyweight whitetail.
 Circa Halloween week 1997.
 Mr. John Carswell has been a tremendous influence in my life.

 A young person is immensely impressionable.
 They soak in everything; the good and the bad.
-Just the other week my 3 year old son said after a day of bream bustin’, “we tore their ass up.”
-Kidding a side, these are the days to teach our knowledge and experiences.
-Because none of this will be taught at school or television.
+Just the other week my 3 year old son replied after a day of bream bustin’, “we tore their ass up.”
+Kidding a side, these are the days to bestow our knowledge and experiences.
+Because none of which will be taught at school or television.

 Labor Day 2021: 3 generations.